Skip to main content

 Frequently Asked Question

-My child has a food allergy!
 How do I notify the district?

-Please provide a physician's statement, which must indicate the allergy, how it restricts the child's diet, the food (or foods) to be omitted from the child's diet, and the food (or foods) that must be substituted.
-The statement can be faxed to (315) 435-4879, or given to the school nurse at your child's school.
+Please provide a physician's note or Meal Modification Form signed by a medical provider.
+This documentation must indicate the allergy, how it restricts the child's diet, the food (or foods) to be omitted from the child's diet, and the food (or foods) that must be substituted.
+Please note that documentation is also needed to update or remove allergies from a student's record.

 #SCSDCares